Ham radio equipment does not have to cost "an arm and a leg"!

 Your local ham radio club is also an excellent source of ...

-... are the first items to consider.
+... are the first pieces of equipment to consider.

 Most amateur radio operators use transceivers (abbreviated "XCVRS").
 By doing so, they have a receiver and a transmitter built-in the same piece of equipment.